 - Determine the suitability of a server for testing the application

-- Testing an application with load of tens, thousand and even thousands virtual users.
+- Testing an application with a load of tens, thousand and even thousands virtual users.

 Ans => All simultaneous users are concurrent users but vice versa is not true.